ansible/ansible-documentation/docs/docsite/rst/plugins/callback.rst

 The :ref:`log_plays <log_plays_callback>` callback is an example of how to record playbook events to a log file, and the :ref:`mail <mail_callback>` callback sends email on playbook failures.

-The :ref:`say <say_callback>` callback responds with computer synthesized speech in relation to playbook events.
+The :ref:`say <say_callback>` callback responds with a computer-synthesized speech in relation to playbook events.

 .. _enabling_callbacks: